Terrorism in Canada: Biosecurity

 In terms of chemical, biological, radiological, and nuclear warfare, the surveillance for diseases and events resulting from the use of CBRNE agents is the responsibility of Public Health Agency of Canada, who is in charge of coordinating a public health response to such a terrorist incident.
 Monitoring services, hazard assessments, information, and advisories and decontamination strategies are also provided by Health Canada for CBRNE events.
 PHAC also maintains the National Emergency Stockpile System, which contains medical countermeasures against CBRNE agents and disaster medical supplies for use in mass-casualty incidents.

 Moreover, all members of the Canadian Forces are trained in CBRNE defense.
 The Canadian Joint Incident Response Unit is a unit under the direction of the Canadian Special Operations Forces Command that is tasked with supporting the federal government in preventing, controlling, and mitigating CBRN threats to Canada, Canadians, and Canadian interests.

 Health Canada is also mandated to provide services to support the overall security objectives for major international events (such as the 2010 Winter Olympics or G20 summit), specifically in the areas of health and safety of federal government employees, surveillance and response to radiological nuclear threats, and support to first-responders in the event of a CBRNE event or disease outbreak.

 Designated organizations

 The government of Canada has banned more than 52 terrorist organizations.
 These include Al Qaeda, the Armed Islamic Group, Euskadi Ta Askatasuna (ETA), Liberation Tigers of Tamil Eelam (LTTE), the International Sikh Youth Federation, the Palestinian Liberation Front, the Popular Front for the Liberation of Palestine, the Popular Front for the Liberation of Palestine-General Command, Hamas, Palestinian Islamic Jihad, Hezbollah, Kahane Chai, and the Taliban.
 In 2019, Combat 18 and Blood & Honour were the first neo-Nazi groups in Canada to be banned by the government.

 In April 2006, the Canadian government designated the Liberation Tigers of Tamil Eelam as a terrorist group.
 In December that year, the government expanded the federal ban of Hezbollah from the purely militant wing to all 16 sub-organizations.

+In 2026, Canadian Security Intelligence Service declared Khalistani extremists a national security threat, highlighting that the group uses institutions to promote its "violent extremist agenda" in the country.
+The agency, in its 2025 Public Report, had stated that the involvement of Canada-based Khalistani extremist (CBKE) in violent activities "continues to pose a national security threat to Canada and to Canadian interests."